dashingsoft/pyarmor/docs/mode.rst

 * Mode 6 (New in v6.7.4)

+Only for Python 3.7 and later, it takes no effect for previous Python version.

 Mode 6 is an enhancement of mode 5.
-When printing the dictionary of module which is obfuscated with mode 6, no any key/value is shown.
+If the module is obfuscated with mode 6, the module attribute ``__dict__`` looks like an empty dictionary.
 For example, if ``rm6`` is obfuscated with mode 6, even in the obfsucated script:

 .. code:: python